Booker T. Washington Senior High School (Miami, Florida)

 Booker T. Washington Senior High School is a normal four year High School located at 1200 NW 6th Avenue in Miami, Florida, United States.
 It is located in the Overtown neighborhood, and serves families in the Overtown, Downtown, Park West, and Arts & Entertainment District neighborhoods.
-Its principal is Kevin E. Lawrence.
+Its principal is Anthony E. Simons III.

 History

-Booker T. Washington Senior High School was originally founded in the area of colored town in August of 1926 as the first high school to host and attend black's with 1,340 students in Miami but was unable to open its doors due to bombings of the school and resulted in a rescheduling for March 27, 1927.
+Booker T. Washington Senior High School was originally founded in the area of colored town in August 1926 as the first high school to host and attend black's with 1,340 students in Miami but was unable to open its doors due to bombings of the school and resulted in a rescheduling for March 27, 1927.
 It is the second oldest public high school built for the black residents of Dade County, after George Washington Carver Sr. High and the first one in the City of Miami.
 The school was started by the St. Paul A.M.E.
 Church of Coconut Grove.
 Students from as far as Palm Beach County came to this school.
 The school thrived from opening in 1927 as an all-black school up until 1966.